OneLawCloud/api/docs/introduction.md

 - MINOR versions may introduce new endpoints, response fields, or optional parameters, but remain backward compatible.
 - MAJOR versions may include breaking changes.

-We use oasdiff to automatically detect and classify changes in the OpenAPI specification.
 Breaking changes include (but are not limited to):

 - Removing or renaming endpoints or paths